Boston Ballet - The Nutcracker

 Inspired by the remarkable sepia to Technicolor storytelling method from The Wizard of Oz, this tale follows the extraordinary journey of Clara, a teenage girl who is given a beautiful nutcracker as a Christmas gift at a huge family ball on Christmas Eve.
 In the dead silence after the party has finished, the Nutcracker comes to life and takes Clara on a magical journey where she meets a host of characters, including fighting mice, toy soldiers, princesses, and the Sugar Plum Fairy.

-Following a lavish ball hosted by her wealthy parents in their well-heeled European townhouse, Clara, exhausted by the excitement falls asleep under the family Christmas tree with her new Nutcracker doll.
-When she awakes, the tree has magically grown to over 40 feet high, and a mysterious prince who bears a striking resemblance to the doll greets Clara, and embarks with her on an adventure fighting life-sized mice, meeting beautiful fairies outlandish fairytale characters.
+Following a lavish ball hosted by her wealthy parents in their well-heeled European townhouse, Clara, exhausted by the excitement, falls asleep under the family Christmas tree with her new Nutcracker doll.
+When she awakes, the tree has magically grown to over 40 feet high, and a mysterious prince who bears a striking resemblance to the doll greets Clara and embarks with her on an adventure fighting life-sized mice, meeting beautiful fairies, and outlandish fairytale characters.

 The production takes a huge amount of preparation in time for each season.
 Since the unveiling of the new 2012 production, there are 72 artists from Boston Ballet working closely with 99 chosen students from Boston Ballet School, who have been selected to appear in the ballet.
 Up to 182 costumes appear during a single performance, with 350 individual ones having been made for different casts.
 Over 200,000 jewels were used to embroider the costumes, including the sparkly bodices on the lead dancers.
 The Christmas tree grows from a none-too-short 16 feet to a huuuge 43 feet during the battle scene.